PaddlePaddle/book/label_semantic_roles/README.en.md

 ### Create Trainer

 We will create trainer according to model topology, parameters and optimization method.
 We will use most basic SGD method (special case for momentum optimizer when momentum is 0).
-In the mean time, we will set learning rate and regularization.
+In the meantime, we will set learning rate and regularization.

 ```python
 # create optimizer